Dynamics-Aligned Shared Hypernetworks for Contextual RL under Discontinuous Shifts: Abstract

 \section{Abstract}

 Zero-shot generalization in contextual reinforcement learning remains a core challenge, particularly when the context is latent and must be inferred from data.
-A canonical failure mode is actuator inversion, where identical actions produce opposite physical effects under a latent binary context.
+A canonical failure mode arises when latent context discontinuously changes how actions affect the environment, requiring incompatible control responses across contexts.
 We propose DMA*-SH, a framework where a single hypernetwork, trained solely via dynamics prediction, generates a small set of adapter weights shared across the dynamics model, policy, and action-value function.
-This shared modulation imparts an inductive bias matched to actuator inversion, while input/output normalization and random input masking stabilize context inference, promoting directionally concentrated representations.
-We provide theoretical support via an expressivity separation result for hypernetwork modulation, and a variance decomposition with policy-gradient variance bounds that formalize how within-mode compression improves learning under actuator inversion.
-For evaluation, we introduce the Actuator Inversion Benchmark (AIB), a suite of environments designed to isolate discontinuous context-to-dynamics interactions.
-On AIB’s held-out actuator-inversion tasks, DMA*-SH achieves zero-shot generalization, outperforming domain randomization by 111.8\% and surpassing a standard context-aware baseline by 16.1\%.
+This shared modulation imparts an inductive bias matched to discontinuous context-to-dynamics shifts, while input/output normalization and random input masking stabilize context inference, promoting directionally concentrated representations.
+We provide theoretical support via expressivity separation results for hypernetwork modulation, and a variance decomposition with policy-gradient variance bounds that formalize how within-mode compression improves learning under non-overlapping contexts.
+For evaluation, we introduce the Actuator Inversion Benchmark (AIB), a suite of environments designed to isolate challenging context-to-dynamics interactions, including actuator inversion, actuator permutations, and weakly non-overlapping continuous dynamics.
+On AIB’s held-out tasks, DMA*-SH achieves zero-shot generalization, outperforming domain randomization by 58.1\% and surpassing a standard context-aware baseline by 11.5\% on average.